 - 1. Set the battery in its holder. - 2.
 First connect and tighten the red (positive) cable. - 3.
 Second connect and tighten the black (negative) cable. - 4.
-Reinstall battery cover and attach the hold down strap. - 5.
-Verify that cables are properly routed.
+Verify that cables are properly routed. - 5.
+Reinstall the pressure rod on the battery - 6.
+Put back the cushion ..

-- When your UTV is placed in storage for one month or more, the battery should be removed, charged to proper level, and stored in a cool dry place. - Before reusing, take the battery to your dealer for testing and recharging.
+• When you UTV is placed in storage for one months or more, the battery should be removed, charged to proper level, and stored in a cool dry place.

+• Before reusing, take the battery to your dealer for testing and recharging.